-- A reference implementation (RI) has been made available which provides a behavioral benchmark for this specification.
-Where the specification leaves implementation of a particular feature open to interpretation, implementors may use the reference implementation as a model of how to carry out the intention of the specification. - A compatibility test suite (CTS) has been provided for assessing whether implementations meet the compatibility requirements of the Jakarta Servlet API standard.
+- A compatible implementation (CI) has been made available which provides a behavioral benchmark for this specification.
+Where the specification leaves implementation of a particular feature open to interpretation, implementors may use the reference implementation as a model of how to carry out the intention of the specification. - The Jakarta EE Platform TCK has been provided for assessing whether implementations meet the compatibility requirements of the Jakarta Servlet API standard.
 The test results have normative value for resolving questions about whether an implementation is standard. - If further clarification is required, the working group for the Jakarta Servlet API under the Jakarta EE Working Group should be consulted, and is the final arbiter of such issues.